JobiJoba/jobijoba.github.io/_posts/2019-07-05-describe-a-picture-takraw-ball.md

 navigation: true
 title: Describe a picture - Takraw ball
 tags: []
+description: Describe a picture of a Takraw ball in Thai.
+Many useful words and sentences in Thai.

 ---
 Maybe you know this ball, maybe not.
 It's the ball of a very popular sport in Thailand.